 |---|---|---|

-| Muscle cramps | Electrolyte loss | Salt your food, try magnesium |
+| Muscle cramps | Electrolyte loss (often magnesium or potassium) | Salt your food, try magnesium |

-| Hair thinning | Rapid weight loss, stress | Eat enough protein and fat, be patient |
+| Hair thinning | Rapid weight loss, low calories/protein (temporary telogen effluvium) | Eat enough protein and calories, be patient; it usually grows back 7 |

 | Digestive issues | Too much fat, too fast | Ease into it, try digestive enzymes |

-| Heart palpitations | Low magnesium or dehydration | Hydrate and check with a doctor if it continues |
+| Heart palpitations | Low magnesium/potassium or dehydration | Hydrate, replace electrolytes, and see a doctor if it continues |

 Long-Term Concerns (If Keto Isn't Balanced)